huggingface/blog/ai-webtv.md

 ## Calling the video chain

-To make a quick prototype, the WebTV runs Zeroscope from two duplicated Hugging Face Spaces running [Gradio](https://github.com/gradio-app/gradio/), which are called using the [@gradio/client](https://www.npmjs.com/package/@gradio/client).
+To make a quick prototype, the WebTV runs Zeroscope from two duplicated Hugging Face Spaces running [Gradio](https://github.com/gradio-app/gradio/), which are called using the [@gradio/client](https://www.npmjs.com/package/@gradio/client) NPM package.
 You can find the original spaces here:

 - [zeroscope-v2](https://huggingface.co/spaces/hysts/zeroscope-v2/tree/main) by @hysts
 - [Zeroscope XL](https://huggingface.co/spaces/fffiloni/zeroscope-XL) by @fffiloni